Best UX Strategies for User Retention that Actually Works

 Or more simply, one can use the following formula to calculate the overall retention:

-How to Exploit the measured Retention rates?
+How to Exploit the measured Retention rates?:

 Once you have acquired the numbers, make the best use out of it to accomplish the objectives.
 Initially, compare the obtained retention rate with the industrial standards and see where you stand.
 While doing so, remember that it’s absolutely okay to not meet the standards.
 This step is carried out to plan the forthcoming strategies to continually improve your progress.

 Set strong retention goals and work constantly towards it.
-If you think deeply, retention remains the true indicator of your product’s success.
+If you think deeply, retention remains as the true indicator of your product’s success.
 Not revenue or any other factor in that case.
 Because retention is that one factor that truly says you’re doing it right.

-Relationship between UX and Retention
+Relationship between UX and Retention: